awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

    Maximum number of mirror sources per a non\-dedicated instance type as target: 10

-The following limits apply to traffic mirror filters:
+The following quotas apply to traffic mirror filters:
 + Maximum number of rules per filter: 10

 ## Checksum Offloading<a name="traffic-checksum-offloading"></a>